 What are the engagement factors worth investigating?

-• Site activity.
+- Site activity.
 How engaged are your members when they are on your website?
-You can use page views to get a basic idea of the most popular pages, but consider trying heat mapping tools like Crazy Egg or Hotjar to more closely monitor the areas of your pages that are getting the most time and attention.
+You can use page views to get a basic idea of the most popular pages.
+Consider trying heat mapping tools like Crazy Egg or Hotjar.
+These can help monitor the areas of your pages that are getting the most time and attention.

 Paid Memberships Pro lets you dive into member-specific statistics with custom methods to track user activity in Google Analytics.
 You can also use tools like Intercom to help re-engage members who haven’t logged in for a while – or members who haven’t completed specific content.